DanReimer/eCommerceProject/README.md

 * Project Proposal: https://docs.google.com/document/d/1B7I9Oq9iycfKUbjLx685MRt-DwlpqZkAT0NqUmeuxAI/edit?usp=sharing
 ---

+## Installation Notes
+ * In order to use the image magick tool to resize images, your vagrant VM needs to be updated.
+ Running `sudo apt-get install` was enough to get this to work for me.
+---

 ## Outstanding issues
 * Error on active admin comment delete
 * Active Admin logout just redirects (no sign-out)